malminhas/kotlin-fundamentals/README.md

 [What you can build with Kotlin](#what-you-can-build-with-kotlin)<br>
 [Frameworks](#frameworks)<br>

+## Features
+* Kotlin is a statically typed compiled language for JVM.
+* Compiled to Java byte code but can also be transpile to JavaScript.
+* Can also compile for other targets.
+* JetBrains are really pushing multiplatform Kotlin.
-## Main attractions
+### Main attractions
 * Built-in null safety.
 * First class coroutine support.
 * Discourages inheritance in favour of composition.
-* Allows you to use the same language for web + mobile apps and microservices.
+* Same language can be used for web, mobile apps and microservices.
-* Statically typed compiled language.
-Compiled to Java byte code.
-* JetBrains are really pushing multiplatform Kotlin.

 ## Environment
 ### Playground
 * Handy online [playground](https://play.kotlinlang.org/) which you can access on your phone.
 ### Local setup
-* Needs JVM.
-Make sure you have Java 1.8 ideally installed:
+* Make sure you have Java 1.8 installed for JVM:
 ```
 $ brew install java
 $ java -version